 There are many options to spend the night during your stay.
 By the type of trip itself, they will vary as you go along the way.

-You may not sleep more than two days in a row in one place, so you should also be tasked with researching ahead of time what options you have.
-And book in advance, especially if you’re traveling in high season.
+You may not sleep more than two days in a row in one place, so you should also be tasked with researching your options ahead of time.
+And book in advance, especially if you’re traveling in the high season.

-If you’re only going to sleep one night at the hotel/motel, my recommendation is to look for something cheap.
+If you’re only going to sleep one night at the hotel/motel, I recommend looking for something cheap.
 Make it clean, have automatic or late check-in service, and parking for your vehicle.

-If you are going to stay several days, look for something better, for example with a swimming pool to rest and enjoy some relaxation.
+If you are going to stay for several days, look for something better, such as a swimming pool to rest and relax.

-Make a road trip in a camper van or motorhome
+Make a Road Trip in a Camper Van or RV

 If you prefer, another option is to rent a camper van or motorhome.

-Depending on the countries you’re traveling in by RV or van, you may not be able to sleep anywhere.
-In Spain it is quite difficult to find a nice place and let you stay overnight, and almost impossible to camp for free.
+Depending on the countries you’re traveling in by RV or van, you may be unable to sleep anywhere.
+For example, it is quite difficult to find a nice place in Spain that let you stay overnight, and almost impossible to camp for free.

-My recommendation is to get an app like park4night (It’s the one we use) to find places to spend the night in Europe.
+I recommend getting an app like park4night (The one we use) to find places to spend the night in Europe.

-In many cases, you will be able to filter by the type of area you are looking for, free, with services, camping, etc. You’ll be able to see the ratings of other vans that passed before you and choose the one you like the most.
+In many cases, you can filter by the type of area you are looking for, free, with services, camping, etc. You’ll be able to see the ratings of other vans that passed before you and choose the one you like the most.

-Our advice is to try both options on the same trip (if you want to save money).
-Spend some of your money eating at restaurants that have recommended you or read about excellent reviews online.
+We advise trying both options on the same trip (if you want to save money).
+Then, spend some of your money eating at restaurants that have recommended you or read about excellent reviews online.

-It will be worth it if you want to take the experience of eating something different from what is near home or if the gastronomy is really very good.
+It will be worth it if you want to experience eating something different from what is near home or if the gastronomy is really very good.

 You can have other meals with different options:

-- Rent accommodation with a kitchen or even microwave.
+- Rent accommodation with a kitchen or even a microwave.

-- With the help of a portable fire, Campingaz type, or a gas grill.
+- With the help of a portable propane stove or a gas grill.
 If you camp, you have a good time cooking outdoors; just remember to pick up the waste and leave everything in order after you’re done, which looks like you’ve never been there.

 Make a Road Trip Itinerary